joshbegley/nyt-latest/README.md

 https://nytimes.com/2026/02/05/nyregion/muslims-nyc-political-power.html

 **Steve Kerr admits he 'could have done a better job' of helping Jonathan Kuminga**\
-`"I really want to see him succeed and I'm sorry that it didn't happen here," Kerr said.
+`"I really want to see him succeed, and I'm sorry that it didn't happen here," Kerr said.
 "We all take ownership of that."`\
 https://nytimes.com/athletic/7026051/2026/02/05/steve-kerr-jonathan-kuminga-trade-warriors/

 **Patriots' Mike Vrabel named NFL Coach of the Year**\